ttaubert/octoblog/source/_posts/2017-02-15-the-future-of-forward-secrecy-in-tls.markdown

 ## 1-RTT handshakes by default

-One of the many great things about [handshakes in TLS 1.3](/blog/2015/11/more-privacy-less-latency-improved-handshakes-in-tls-13/) is that most connections should take only a single round-trip to establish.
+One of the many great things about [TLS 1.3 handshakes](/blog/2015/11/more-privacy-less-latency-improved-handshakes-in-tls-13/) is that most connections should take only a single round-trip to establish.
 The client sends one or more `KeyShareEntry` values with the `ClientHello`, and the server responds with a single `KeyShareEntry` for a key exchange with ephemeral keys.

 If the client sends no or only unsupported groups, the server will send a `HelloRetryRequest` message with a `NamedGroup` selected from the ones supported by the client.
 The connection will fall back to two round-trips.